FulongWangBuaa/EPCA/README.md

 # Overview
-`EPCA` is used for enhancing individual calibration classification in SSVER-based BCI.
+`EPCA (Exactly Periodic Component Analysis)` is used for enhancing individual calibration classification in SSVER-based BCI.

 Implementation code for the `EPCA` method is provided here.